-Today we’re going to talk to you about citrine healing properties, correspondences and meanings so you can learn how to efficiently and effectively work with this popular and powerful crystal.
+Today we’re going to talk to you about citrine meanings, healing properties, correspondences so you can learn how to efficiently and effectively work with this popular and powerful crystal.

-Plus I’ve got this instant download for you of my Solar Plexus Citrine Smoothie Recipe that you can whip up anytime.
-You can sign up & download your copy below.
+Plus, I’ve got this instant download for you of my Solar Plexus Citrine Smoothie Recipe that you can whip up anytime.
+You can sign up and download your free copy below.

 Question of the Day:

 Is citrine part of your personal crystal collection?

 Just type in Yes or No in the comments at the bottom of this page.
 I’m curious how many of us have citrine.
 I know rose quartz is always a definite YES if you love crystals.
 Usually amethyst is a definite YES, but I’m wondering how popular citrine is with all of you.

 I believe that amethyst is number one.
 I’ve checked my sources on this and amethyst is the number one collector’s crystal, and after that, it’s a toss-up between rose quartz, (because see rose quartz is popular with the metaphysical crystal collectors, but with the rock hounds not so much because rose quartz doesn’t grow in that nice crystal formation) and citrine.

 Citrine is the one just behind amethyst as most popular quartz gem or crystal collection gem.

 Why do we want citrine in our collection?